 With a crunchy exterior and chewy interior, Seeded Multigrain Sourdough Bread is texture rich with an earthy blend of grains and seeds to make a crave-worthy loaf.
-This sourdough is vegan friendly.
+Readers share this is a versatile loaf and one of their favorites (see comments below)!
+Got leftover sourdough bread?
+This loaf makes fabulous Sourdough Croutons.
+This sourdough is vegetarian and vegan friendly.

 Celebrating Multigrain Sourdough Bread

-Thrilled to be back on gluten after an eight month hiatus, seeded multigrain sourdough bread is the first thing I made.
+This was the first loaf I made after an eight-month gluten hiatus.
 I couldn’t believe how resilient the sourdough starter was after having been neglected for far too many months.
-After all, I was focusing my efforts on a gluten free sourdough starter and bread recipe, which you can now find here: my gluten free starter and gluten free sourdough bread!
+After all, I was focusing my efforts on a gluten-free sourdough starter and bread recipe, which you can now find here: my gluten free starter and gluten free sourdough bread.

 Recipe Inspiration

-This seeded sourdough bread recipe is an adaptation on my Yeasted Multigrain Sandwich Bread.
-A bread I made often before learning how to make sourdough bread.
-Chock full of grains including a 10 grain cereal, oats, and quinoa, I also added sunflower and flax seeds to create more texture and flavor.
+This seeded sourdough bread recipe is an adaptation on my Yeasted Multigrain Sandwich Bread, a bread I made often before learning how to make sourdough bread.
+Chock full of grains, including a 10 grain cereal, oats, and quinoa, I also add sunflower and flax seeds to create more texture and flavor.

 Quick Guide: How to Make Seeded Multigrain Sourdough Bread